eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 * `AbstractAssembler` implementations instantiate a new `ArchivingPackageStream` each time.
 * `DefaultStreamWriterImpl` instantiates a new `ResourceBuilder` for each resource being streamed using a factory pattern.
-* The `DspaceMetsAssembler` uses a factory pattern to instantiate its state-maintaining objects.

 The factory objects may be kept in shared memory (i.e. as instance member variables), but the objects produced by the factories are maintained in the Thread stack (as method variables).
 After a `PackageStream` has been opened and